globaltrashchic/Summative-Presentation/README.md

 ![Third Poster](https://github.com/globaltrashchic/One-Tweet/blob/master/Snow1.pdf)

-My thrid poster, I manage to learn how to fill a character with text in it.
+My third poster, I manage to learn how to fill a character with text in it.
 And this was my first design.
 I decided to use the Big S for Snowden's surname.